Yasht08/Yasht08/README.md

 <br>

-- 🔭 I’m currently working on [a building a healthcare app called "HealthSync" which will incorporate wellness management system .](https://github.com/Yasht08/HealthSync.git)
+- 🔭 I’m currently working on [a building a healthcare app called "HealthSync" which will incorporate various wellness management systems and Functionalities .](https://github.com/Yasht08/HealthSync.git)

 - 🌱 I’m currently learning **MERN Stack and JavaScript**